At the Japan Foundation, Toronto we offer several types of classes for people who want to learn more about the Japanese language and culture:

 These term-based courses run for two hours a week over three 13 week terms (fall, winter, spring).
 While it is possible to register for each term individually, for the best experience we recommend taking all three terms.

 These courses use Marugoto: Japanese Language and Culture, which is a textbook designed by the Japan Foundation.
+Through studying with us in our Japanese Together language courses, you will learn to complete various “Can-do” in Japanese!

 For more information or to register in one of this year’s Japanese Together courses please click here.